Information Management Issues

 SEKISUI CHEMICAL Group handles the personal information of its customers based on its Privacy Policy, which is available on the Company’s website.
 The Company complies with legal regulations and norms regarding personal information and, by voluntarily putting in place rules and systems based on internal confidential information management regulations, strives to appropriately protect such information.

-We have also formulated Guidelines for Web Server Construction and Management, and endeavor to protect servers managed at relevant companies and each work sites.
+We have also formulated Guidelines for Web Server Construction and Management, and endeavor to protect servers managed at relevant companies and each work site.

 At the same time, we ensure thorough management by limiting access rights and other management authority according to the importance of the information handled.